Poia Rewi

-Poia Rewi is a professor and the head of Te Tumu: School of Maori, Pacific, and Indigenous Studies at the University of Otago in Dunedin, New Zealand.
+Poia Rewi is a professor and the former head of Te Tumu: School of Maori, Pacific, and Indigenous Studies at the University of Otago in Dunedin, New Zealand.
 He is known for his work in the areas of the revitalisation of the Māori language and whaikorero (Māori oratory).
 He is a Fellow of the Royal Society Te Apārangi.

 Education and career

 He graduated from the University of Otago in 2005 with a Doctor of Philosophy (PhD) in Maori Studies with a thesis entitled, Te Ao o te Whaikōrero.
 This was the first thesis at the university to be written entirely in Māori.

 Awards

 In March 2021, Rewi was made a Fellow of the Royal Society Te Apārangi, with recognition that he is "one of the most active research specialists in Māori culture, language revitalisation, oral history and performing arts".